TIMELINE-Entergy N.Y. Indian Point nuclear plant relicensing

 December 2015 - New York Governor Andrew Cuomo directed state energy regulators to develop a process to prevent the premature retirement of Upstate nuclear power plants.
 At the same time however, he opposed the continued operation of Indian Point because he does not believe the area around the plant, located about 40 miles north of New York City, can be safely evacuated if there is a problem.

-November 2015 - NYSDOS objects to federal Coastal Zone Management Act certification for Indian Point.
+November 2015 - NYDOS objects to federal Coastal Zone Management Act certification for Indian Point.
 The objection, unless overturned by a court or the U.S. Secretary of Commerce, would prohibit the NRC from renewing the plant's operating licenses.
-Entergy, however, said it withdrew its certification application in 2014 so the NYSDOS had nothing to object to.

 November 2015 - New York State asks NRC to deny Entergy's application to relicense the two reactors at Indian Point.